usdot-jpo-ode/jpo-sdw-depositor/README.md

 # jpo-sdw-depositor

-Subscribes to a Kafka topic and deposits messages to the Situation Data Warehouse (SDW).
+Subscribes to a Kafka topic and deposits messages to the [Situational Data Exchange (SDX)](https://sdx.trihydro.com/).

 # Overview